 news at Avondale

-To follow are a selection of upcoming activities during August.
-For the full listing, please download our Avondale August 2015 Activities Menu.
+To follow are a selection of upcoming activities during September.
+For the full listing, please download our Avondale August 2015 September Menu.

-Tuesday 4th and 18th August, 3pm, Chiltern Music Therapy.
-Chiltern Music is once more warmly welcomed back to Avondale with their person centred and tailored approach through music therapy.
+Tuesday 8th & 22nd September, 2pm, Chiltern Music Therapy.
+Chiltern Music is once again warmly welcomed back to Avondale with their person centred and tailored approach through music therapy.
 Their sessions have been found to be a success as well as a delight to behold here at Avondale as so many of those we care for discover new and extraordinary methods of expression.

 All this is happening as well as our normal Zumba, Pilates, Gym Sessions, Bus Trips and much more.